yingx9/tp/docs/DeveloperGuide.md

 1. After all components have been initialized, `Syslib` calls upon the `Storage` component to load any data from `storage.txt`.
 2. `Storage` fills two lists, ResourcesList and EventsList, with the read data.
 Both lists are returned to Syslib.
-3. Syslib sets the `Parser` to use the filled lists.
+3. Syslib creates a GenericList containing of these filled lists.
 4. Afterwhich, `UI` is called to get and return user input.
 5. Syslib passes the returned user input to `Parser` for processing.
 6. `Parser` calls the appropriate command based on the user input, for example `AddCommand`.